ibbaa/keepitup/MANUAL.md

   high-priority notification and optionally plays an alarm sound (see [System](#alarm-on-high-priority-failures))

-The task name shown in the list can be changed by tapping the title in the edit dialog.
+The task name shown in the list can be changed by tapping the title after adding the task.
 The default name is "Network task X".

 ### Task actions

-Swipe a task left or right to delete it.
-The following actions are also available via the task menu:
+Swipe a task right to delete it.
+The following actions are also available via the task icons on the right:

 - **Delete** — deletes the task and all its log entries
 - **Edit** — opens the edit dialog